-Learning Area: Mathematics
+Learning Area: Mathematics Course Length: One year

 Mathematical Methods provides a tailored course in preparation for entry into Stage 1 Mathematical Methods.
 Students achieving a 'B' grade or better, with teacher recommendation, have the necessary background to proceed to Stage 1 Mathematical Methods.
 Stage 1 Specialist Mathematics may also be an additional mathematical course for these students.
 Students may also proceed to Stage 1 General Mathematics.